Acmella oleracea in skincare

 Spilanthol activates TRPV1 and TRPA1 receptors in skin sensory neurons — similar to but distinct from capsaicin's mechanism.
 The tingling sensation is part of the cosmetic appeal in lip plumpers (perceived as "lip lift") and contributes to the perception of an active product working.

-4. Antimicrobial activity
+4. Antimicrobial research

 The evidence — published research